it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/voter_reg.rst

   Created by: mike garcia
   To: remake of generalized election architecture section of the Handbook

-*This section draws from the Handbook for Election Infrastructure Security.
-It is an informative section to help understand and conceptualize how the various election technology components work and interact.*

 Voter Registration
 ******************

-Every state has a unique approach to voter registration—-including some states with automatic voter registration—-but there are several commonalities shared by all of them.
+Every state has a unique approach to voter registration —- including some states with `automatic voter registration <https://www.ncsl.org/research/elections-and-campaigns/automatic-voter-registration.aspx>`_ —- but there are several commonalities shared by all of them.
 Voter registration systems provide voters with the opportunity to establish their eligibility and right to vote, and for states and local jurisdictions to maintain each voter’s record, often including assigning voters to the correct polling location.
 Voter registration systems support pollbooks—paper and electronic—as well as provide information back to the voter as they verify their registration and look up polling locations and sample ballots.

 The inputs to voter registration systems are registrations, removals due to ineligibility (e.g., an individual moving out of state, death of an individual), and record updates, most often due to an individual moving within the state.
 The outputs include facilitating voter lookups—-such as a voter verifying they are registered, seeking a sample ballot, or finding their polling place—-and transfer of voter information to pollbooks.
+By there nature, that means voter registration systems are not only critical to election administration, but include personal information such as name, birth date, and postal address.

 In each of these cases, there is a master voter database at the state level.
-This database is populated in one of three broad ways (lightly edited from the Election Assistance Commission's 2014 Statutory Overview):
+This database is populated in one of three broad ways (lightly edited from the Election Assistance Commission's `2014 Statutory Overview <https://www.eac.gov/sites/default/files/eac_assets/1/1/2014%20Statutory%20Overview_Final-2014-05-15.pdf>_):

 #.
 A top-down system in which the data are hosted on a single, central platform of hardware and maintained by the state with data and information supplied by local jurisdictions,
 #.
 A bottom-up system in which the data are hosted on local jurisdictions' hardware and periodically compiled to form a statewide voter registration list, or
 #.
 A hybrid approach, which is a combination of a top-down and bottom-up system.

-For all three cases, voter registration systems consist of one or more applications that leverage general-purpose computing systems built on commercial-off-the-shelf (:term:`COTS``) hardware and software.
+For all three cases, voter registration systems consist of one or more applications that leverage general-purpose computing systems built on commercial-off-the-shelf (:term:`COTS``) hardware, software, and cloud services.
 Because they use these common computing platforms, voter registration systems may be part of a shared computing system, though in many cases they are dedicated systems with dedicated software.

 While jurisdictions vary in how they allow voters to apply or update their registration, in many states, the most common way voters access a registration system is through the state’s department of motor vehicles (DMV).
 Additionally, voters’ connection to the voter registration system may run through direct means such as a county or state registration portal, or through indirect means like mailing in a registration on paper.
 To address this risk, many voter registration systems with which the voter would interact are separated from the “official,” or production, voter registration system.
 Periodically, a report of changes is generated and undergoes a quality assurance review that must be certified before being entered into the production system.
 This can substantially reduce, for instance, an online portal as a vector of attack, though the production system may still be network connected in other ways.